Tipton: Sport

 Tipton Town Football Club were formed in 1948 as Ocker Hill United, adopting their current name in 1967.
 They currently play in the non-league West Midland league division one and made history in the 2010-11 football season by reaching the FA Cup first round proper for the first time in their history, earning a trip to Carlisle United, the League One (third highest English division) club.
 They were the first club that Steve Bull played for; he joined them on leaving school in 1981 and remained with them until he signed for West Bromwich Albion, a top division club, in 1985.
 However, it was after signing for Wolverhampton Wanderers in November 1986 that Bull achieved fame; by the time he retired in 1999, he had scored more than 300 goals for the club.
 He was also capped 13 times by the England national football team between May 1989 and October 1990, scoring four goals.

-The Sandwell Steelers who are an American Football team who play in the BAFA National Leagues operate from the Tipton Sports Academy.
+The Sandwell Steelers who are an American football team who play in the BAFA National Leagues operate from the Tipton Sports Academy.

+Media

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from the Sutton Coldfield TV transmitter.
+Local radio stations are BBC Radio WM, Capital Midlands, Heart West Midlands, Smooth West Midlands, Greatest Hits Radio Birmingham & The West Midlands, and Black Country Radio, a community based station which broadcast to the town and across the Black Country.
+The town is served by the local newspapers, Dudley News and Express & Star.